TikTok creator identified as person of interest in death of Baton Rouge therapist arrested in Texas

 DALLAS — The popular TikTok creator who Tangipahoa Parish Sheriff's deputies identified as a person of interest in the death of a Baton Rouge therapist on Sunday has been arrested in Dallas, Texas, on Tuesday.

-The Baton Rouge Police Department tells WBRZ that 20-year-old Terryon Thomas, known on social media as "Mr. Prada," was arrested by Dallas Police on Tuesday night for resisting an officer.
+The Baton Rouge Police Department tells WBRZ that 20-year-old Terryon Thomas, known on social media as "Mr. Prada," was arrested by Dallas Police on Tuesday night.
 Baton Rouge Police said that the U.S. Marshals Task Force assisted in Thomas' arrest in Dallas.

+He was arrested as a fugitive on aggravated criminal damage to property, resisting an officer and unauthorized use of a motor vehicle charges, Baton Rouge Police added.

 He was identified as a person of interest in the death of 69-year-old William Nicholas Abraham.

-On Monday, a Baton Rouge Police officer attempted a traffic stop of a black Lincoln MKZ on North Sherwood Forest Boulevard.
+On Monday, a Baton Rouge Police officer attempted a traffic stop of a black Lincoln MKZ on South Sherwood Forest Boulevard.
 After the driver did not comply, the driver backed into the police unit and fled the scene, the arrest warrant says.

 After interviewing the involved officer, detectives identified Thomas as the driver of the car, which was registered to Abraham, whose body was found along U.S. 51 on Sunday.
 On Sunday afternoon, Abraham's car was spotted at Juban Crossing in Denham Springs.